akinariobi/akinariobi.github.io/_posts/2018-09-14-logistic-regression.markdown

 #### example

-Let's build a logistic regression in Python using [Heart Disease][http://archive.ics.uci.edu/ml/datasets/Heart+Disease] data set from [UC Irvine Machine Learning Repository][data].
+Let's build a logistic regression in Python using [Heart Disease][dataset] data set from [UC Irvine Machine Learning Repository][data].

 The raw input data from this data set is a text file (.data) with 14 columns and multiple rows in it.